U.S. does not rule out removing all troops from Afghanistan

 Washington has also had a strained relationship with Karzai, who in October accused the United States of playing a double game in his country by fighting the war in Afghan villages instead of going after those in Pakistan who support insurgents.

-Karzai will give a joint press conference with Obama on Friday and will visit the Pentagon on Thursday, meeting with Defence Secretary Leon Panetta and the U.S. top military officer, General Martin Dempsey.
+Karzai will give a joint press conference with Obama on Friday and will visit the Pentagon on Thursday, meeting with Defense Secretary Leon Panetta and the U.S. top military officer, General Martin Dempsey.

 Still, it is unclear what, if any, concrete agreements might emerge from Karzai's visit to Washington.